Are Probiotics Dead on Arrival? A Research Review

 Probiotics are living organisms.
 They’re typically measured in colony-forming units (CFU), and most probiotic supplements contain a CFU figure in the billions.

-For probiotics to be effective, they should be alive when consumed.
-We haven’t come across any medical research suggesting that consuming dead probiotics is beneficial to human health.
+For probiotics to be optimally effective, they should be alive when consumed.
+We haven’t come across any clinical research suggesting that consuming dead probiotics is beneficial to human health.

 Some probiotic supplements are shelf-stable, meaning they’re stored at room temperature.
 This may lead to increased rates of probiotic death, because many probiotic strains are sensitive to heat.